teamdigitale/pdnd-ckan-solr/README.md

-# CKAN Solr for Piattaforma Digitale Nazionale Dati (PDND) - previously DAF
+# CKAN Solr for Piattaforma Digitale Nazionale Dati (PDND), previously DAF

 Ckan solr is a specific component used by CKAN in the context of the PDND project.
 Apache Solr is a highly reliable, scalable and fault tolerant software component, providing distributed indexing, replication and load-balanced querying, automated failover and recovery, centralized configuration and more.
 Solr powers the search and navigation features of many of the world's largest internet sites.

-## What is the PDND?
+## What is the PDND (previously DAF)?

+PDND stays for "Piattaforma Digitale Nazionale Dati" (the Italian Digital Data Platform), previously known as Data & Analytics Framework (DAF).

-More informations about the PDND can be found on the [Digital Transformation Team website](https://teamdigitale.governo.it/it/projects/daf.htm)
+You can find more informations about the PDND on the official [Digital Transformation Team website](https://teamdigitale.governo.it/it/projects/daf.htm).

 ## Tools references